The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Limit Break III

 Nothing super special here.
-Limit Break III will cost us about three GCDs, or roughly around 1539 potency (assuming that Soul could have been turned into something).
-Early-combat LB3 will be pretty rough on Reaper, and will most likely mean skipping or delaying a Shroud window.
-Ideally, you want to LB3 towards the end of combat, after your last Enshroud window.
+Limit Break III (LB3) will cost us about three GCDs, or roughly around 1539 potency (assuming that Soul could have been turned into something).
+Early combat LB3 will be pretty rough on Reaper and will most likely mean skipping or delaying a Shroud window.
+Ideally, you want to LB3 towards the end of combat after your last Enshroud window.

 ![](/img/jobs/rpr/2021-12-07_00-02-00-559_almastudio_colorpop.png)